ZephyrianDawnstrider/consultation_webapp_industry/docx/general/COMPREHENSIVE_DOCUMENTATION.md

 ### General Questions

 **Q: What is the purpose of this platform?**
-A: The Consultation Platform manages the entire lifecycle of consultant-client relationships, from registration and booking to invoicing and document management.
+A: The consultant Platform manages the entire lifecycle of consultant-client relationships, from registration and booking to invoicing and document management.

 **Q: Who can use this platform?**
 A: Three main user types: Consultants (service providers), Clients (service consumers), and Administrators (platform managers).